 N/a’an ku sê Foundation Lifeline Clinic, Pos 3, Omaheke, Namibia

 The N/a’an ku sê Foundation is committed to improving the health and wellbeing of the San.
 The San are considered to be amongst the oldest peoples in the world.
-They are traditionally hunter gatherers but in recent times have been forced from their original lands.
+They are traditionally hunter-gatherers but in recent times have been forced from their original lands.
 This has resulted in many of the San people living in extreme poverty.
-They also suffer from discrimination, marginalisation, domination and exploitation.
+They also suffer from discrimination, marginalization, domination, and exploitation.
 Their average life expectancy is just 48 years (compared to a national average of 67).

 Doctors are primarily based in the well-equipped clinic, but also run fortnightly outreach clinics to San settlements in the region.

-· Applicants should have a minimum of 2 years clinical experience, ideally including general medicine, primary care or emergency medicine.
-The job is suitable for anyone from post-F2 or above
+- Applicants should have a minimum of 2 years of clinical experience, ideally including general medicine, primary care or emergency medicine.
+The job is suitable for anyone from post-F2 or above.

-- You will also need a full driving licence.
+- You will also need a full driving license.